voedger/voedger/design/workspaces/deactivate-workspace.md

 - Workspace with WorkspaceDescriptor.Status != Active accepts only System token
 - Workspace is (consistently) inactive if:
-  - Workspace/WorkspaceDescriptor.IsActive == false
+  - Workspace/WorkspaceDescriptor.Status == Inactive
-  - There is no active JoinedWorkspace which refers to the Workspace
+  - There is no any active JoinedWorkspace record which refers to the Workspace
-    - Subject's are still active
+  - Note that Workspace.Subject records are still active
-  - AppWorkspace/WorkspaceID[Workspace].IsActive == true
+  - AppWorkspace/WorkspaceID[Workspace].IsActive == false

-## c.sys.DeactivateWorkspace()
+## c.sys.InitiateDeactivateWorkspace()

 ???: Add ProfileWSD to Subject?

 - AuthZ: role.sys.WorkspaceOwner ???
-- Params:
+- Params: none
-  - Recursive: bool

 ```mermaid
     sequenceDiagram